kamailio/kamailio-docs/kamailio-kemi-framework/docs/core.md

   * several functions directly to `KSR` module (like `KSR.function(params)`), which are mostly the main functions from the core and for writing log messages (some being part of xlog module for native kamailio.cfg language)
+  * the `KSR.pv` submodule, which are the generic functions to manage pseudo-variables, like set and get operations (some types of variables can have dedicated functions exported by various module, like `htable` to work with items in the shared memory hash table, or r-uri and xavp operations from `pv` and `kemix` modules).
   * the `KSR.hdr` submodule, which are the most used functions for managing SIP message headers (some of the functions in this submodules correspond to the ones in `textops` or `textopsx` modules for `kamailio.cfg`).